-Fisheries and Oceans Canada completed a Foreshore Inventory and Mapping project on the West Arm of Kootenay Lake in 2004, and again in 2008.
-Within that timeframe the level of impact increased, amount of land designated as urban residential increased, and a net loss in riparian vegetation was recorded.
-More than 300 new docks and groynes were built in that timeframe.
+Background: Fisheries and Oceans Canada completed a Foreshore Inventory and Mapping project on the West Arm of Kootenay Lake in 2004, and again in 2008.
+Within that timeframe the level of impact increased, the amount of land designated as urban residential increased, a net loss in riparian vegetation was recorded, and more than 300 new docks and groynes were built.

 The Kootenay Lake Partnership was created because of this increase in development pressure on Kootenay Lake, along with overlapping and multi-jurisdictional responsibilities across government agencies, and the subsequent cumulative impacts specifically raised by the Yaqan Nukiy, the Ktunaxa Nation and the public.
 This has led to conflicting policy, poor communication, un-coordinated efforts, lack of regulatory compliance, and weak public education and guidance.

 The approach the partnership took was to complete a Sensitive Habitat Inventory Mapping (SHIM) project for the entire lake.
 SHIM is comprised of the Foreshore Inventory, and Aquatic Habitat Index.
 The resulting Shoreline Management Guidelines contribute to a better understanding of ecological values of the shoreline and direct shoreline development, through the creation of a Shoreline Guidance Document, in a manner that will protect those values.

 The project is part of a larger planning process in which ecological and aboriginal values are recognized within shoreline management guidelines to be used by decision-makers around the lake (government agencies, developers, homeowners).